Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9xXGONAfI8s.md

 ### Transcript

-> what are the plans for no man's land in the southwest corner of the map i don't know probably more foliage i don't know
+> what are the plans for no man's land in the southwest corner of the map I don't know probably more foliage I don't know